 I am a former navigation engineer at Vectornav Technologies.
-Additionally, throughout my undergraduate and graduate studies I did numerous internships/co-ops spanning from multi-modal medical imaging research to project management for the Singapore Grand Prix
+Additionally, throughout my undergraduate and graduate studies I did numerous internships/co-ops spanning from multi-modal medical imaging research to project management for the Singapore Grand Prix.

 Summer 2023